-- Le Tour de France, created by a Newspaper
+Le Tour de France, created by a Newspaper

 It all started with a simple 1200 meters race in Paris in 1868.
 Later on, two newspapers “l’Auto” and “le Vélo” were organizing a 400-kilometer race in between Paris – Bordeaux.

 In order to gain some market share and to publish more, Géo Lefèvre journalist at the newspaper l’Auto imagine a bike race on the road by stages making the round of France, it was “the biggest bike race of all times”.
-It went from 2400-kilometer race to reach in 1911 5300 kilometers.
+It went from a 2400-kilometer race to reach in 1911 5300 kilometers.
 Nowadays, the race is around 3500 kilometers with 21 stages.

 - Few finishers for the first edition

 When in 1903, the Tour de France was created, the race took place from the 1st to the 19th of July.
-This year, only sixty cyclists started the Tour de France of 2428 kilometers, with six stages (Lyon, Marseille, Toulouse, Bordeaux and Nantes).
-At the end, there were only 21 finishers, and, the winner was French: Maurice Garin.
+This year, only sixty cyclists started the Tour de France of 2428 kilometers, with six stages (Lyon, Marseille, Toulouse, Bordeaux, and Nantes).
+In the end, there were only 21 finishers, and, the winner was French: Maurice Garin.

 - By train, you travel faster

 For the first edition some of the sportsmen were caught getting off the train with their bicycle at the arrival of the first stage Paris – Lyon (467 km).
 They had a bad idea to take the same train as the race stewards!

 - Creation of the Yellow Jersey of the Tour de France